ICFP FAQ

 Participating in your employer’s plan helps to automate your retirement savings through a “savings habit.”

-If at any time, one of these three elements are no longer present in one’s life, they likely will choose to hire and delegate to a financial advisor.
+If, at any point, one of these three elements—time, aptitude, or desire—is no longer present in their lives, these individuals are likely to seek help and delegate responsibilities to a financial advisor.

 We invite you to experience a fiduciary relationship where your interests, goals, and objectives come first.

 “Every night before I get my one hour of sleep, I have the same thought: ‘Well, that’s a wrap on another day of acting like I know what I’m doing.’
 Most of the time I feel entirely unqualified to be a parent.
-I call these times being awake.”
+I call these times being awake.”—Jim Gaffigan

 “In my house I’m the boss, my wife is just the decision maker.”